-We are starting to get used to our early starts, and we were up at 4 today, for a 5am cab.
-We checked out of El Albergue and despite being kind enough to make us breakfast to go we ended up with ham, not jam, as we had asked for.
+I am starting to get used to early starts, and was up at 4 today, for a 5am cab.
+Checked out of El Albergue and despite being kind enough to make me breakfast to go, I ended up with ham, not jam, as I had asked for.
 Probably a language barrier.
 The OJ was nice nonetheless.

-Our driver, the same guy from Cusco Transport that picked us up, was on time and pleasant as ever.
-We started the taxi journey to Cusco bus station and watched in awe as the sun rose above the mountains.
+My driver, the same guy from Cusco Transport that picked me up, was on time and pleasant as ever.
+The journey began to Cusco bus station and I watched in awe as the sun rose above the mountains.

-Our failed attempts at sleeping made us slightly tetchy in Cusco, but lack of sleep was to be the least of our worries.
-We asked staff and other travellers if this was the bus to Puno.
-All said yes, and we waited with everyone else.
+My failed attempts at sleeping made me slightly tetchy in Cusco, but lack of sleep was to be the least of my worries.
+I asked staff and other travellers if this was the bus to Puno.
+All said yes, and I waited with everyone else.
 Unfortunately, the problem came when boarding.
-They had no record of either of us.
-I tried to ring Edgar, from Edgar Adventures who we booked with, but it was going straight to voicemail.
+They had no record of me.
+I tried to ring Edgar, from Edgar Adventures who I booked with, but it was going straight to voicemail.

-Our next pit stop was La Raya, 4,800 metres above sea level.
-Our ears had popped way before here, and the oxygen was so thin people were struggling to light their cigarettes.
-As we pulled up, Gem got a nose bleed.
-I had been drinking complimentary coca tea all day, but Gem isn’t keen on it so didn’t.
-The locals recommend it for altitude sickness, so I got her one immediately.
+The next pit stop was La Raya, 4,800 metres above sea level.
+My ears had popped way before here, and the oxygen was so thin people were struggling to light their cigarettes.
+As we pulled up, a few people got nose bleeds.
+I had been drinking complimentary coca tea all day, but some people aren’t keen on it so didn’t.
+The locals recommend it for altitude sickness.
 Fortunately we only stopped for 5 minutes and were once again well on our way, descending thank God.
 Who, incidentally, we were far too close to.

-Our next stop was Pukara, and if memory serves it was here where we saw our first live view of a guinea pig being cooked by a street vendor (Gemma was nearly sick), and we also stumbled upon a wedding!
+Our next stop was Pukara, and if memory serves it was here where I saw my first live view of a guinea pig being cooked by a street vendor, and I also stumbled upon a wedding!

-True to their word, they were waiting for us.
-We got into a taxi amongst manic traffic and headed to Qelqatani Hotel, where we would be for 1 night.
-We paid Edgar Adventures who assured us our taxi would be waiting for us at 6.30am for a 7am bus.
-She also said the tickets would be behind reception at 7pm for us.
+True to their word, they were waiting for me.
+I got into a taxi amongst manic traffic and headed to Qelqatani Hotel, where I would be for 1 night.
+I paid Edgar Adventures who assured me my taxi would be waiting at 6.30am for a 7am bus.
+She also said the tickets would be behind reception at 7pm for me.

-We left to grab a bite to eat and were back in bed by 8pm, not before finding that the tickets weren´t behind reception yet.
-We were assured they would be there tomorrow and went to sleep hopeful.
+I left to grab a bite to eat and was back in bed by 8pm, not before finding that the tickets weren’t behind reception yet.
+I was assured they would be there tomorrow and went to sleep hopeful.
+Now onto La Paz.